jxmot/client-dht-udp/README.md

 # client-dht-udp

 **This document is a work-in-progress.
-Please disregard this document until this message is removed.**
+Please note that this document may not be complete until this message is removed.**

 This is a web client to my **[node-dht-udp](https://github.com/jxmot/node-dht-udp)** server, and displays temperature and humidity using gauges.
 It also displays current weather condition and forecast data from a *selectable* weather data source.